Audrey Hepburn As Holly Golightly In 'Breakfast at Tiffany's'

 Holly was desperately in search of a man who could provide her a better life that she had longed for.
 The hope was that her Prince Charming would sweep her off her feet and keep her in the lap of luxury.
 Along the way, she kissed many a toad but never got discouraged.

 When she ran into Paul, Holly had met her match.
-He was the complete opposite of what she thought she wanted/needed in a man.
-Eventually, Paul proposed marriage to Holly with a toy ring out of a Cracker Jack box which was in stark contrast to her expensive taste in jewelry.
+He was the complete opposite of what she thought she wanted or needed in a man.
+Eventually, Paul proposed marriage to Holly with a toy ring out of a Cracker Jack box, which was in stark contrast to her expensive taste in jewelry.
 At that point, she finally found what she had been looking for and it had come without a price tag.
 They then sealed the deal with a passionate kiss.

 Audrey Hepburn sang Henry Mancini’s famed song, Moon River, in Breakfast at Tiffany’s.
 Following the successful film, the song won an Academy Award for Best Original Song, and a Grammy for Record of the Year and Song of the Year.
 Obviously, all eyes were on Hepburn.

-It is no secret that Audrey Hepburn was a trailblazer in redefining the role/essence of the female film actor.
+It is no secret that Audrey Hepburn was a trailblazer in redefining the essence of the female film actor.
 She was very mindful of the fact that women looked up to her.
 She was a tough act to follow right up until the end.
+Hepburn appeared in other famous roles before and after Breakfast At Tiffany's -- including Roman Holiday (1953), War and Peace (1956), Charade (1963), and My Fair Lady (1964) -- but it is as Holly Golightly that she will always be remembered.

 Like it?
 Share with your friends!